swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 ## Motivation

-For both correctness and efficiency, `[UInt8]` (or another integer array type) is usually the most appropriate representation for an ASCII string.
-(See [*Stop converting `Data` to `String`*](https://gist.github.com/kelvin13/516a5e3bc699a6b72009ff23f836a4bd) for a discussion on why `String` is an *inappropriate* representation.)

-A major pain point of integer arrays is that they lack a clear and readable literal type.
+A major pain point of using ASCII and unicode integer codepoint values in Swift is they lack a clear and readable literal type.
 In C, `'a'` is a `uint8_t` literal, equivalent to `97`.
 Swift has no such equivalent, requiring awkward spellings like `UInt8(ascii: "a")`.
 Alternatives, like spelling out the values in hex or decimal directly, are even worse.
 This harms readability of code, and is one of the sore points of bytestring processing in Swift.

 ```c
 static char const hexcodes[16] = {